 Take the Galway to Clifden road N59, continue through Moycullen, Rosscahill and on to Oughterard.
 As you leaving Oughterard take a right turn at the end of the bridge, continue on this road for approximately 1km, the house is located on your left hand side

 Fairy Bridge Cottage is situated in a prime area near all local amenities, it will cater for many needs.
 Surrounded by wonderful countryside at the Gateway to Connemara and the capital town of Lough Corrib.

 Oughterard village is only a mere 30 minute commute to the city and is within reach of every amenity imaginable.
-While Galway Airport is only 4 ...
+While Galway Airport ...